Dundarave Hole by Hole – Just Amazing

 The design team of Dr. Michael Hurzdan and Dana Fry have been responsible for many great golf courses including Erin Hills, the site of the 2017 U.S.Open.
 They are perhaps best known in Canada for their Devil’s Pulpit and Devil’s Paintbrush courses just outside Toronto which are private and both rated in the to 25 courses in Canada.
+They are currently being rebranded as The Pulpit Club.
 I’m not sure who was responsible for convincing them to take on the building of a second course at Brudenell River in the late 1990’s, but whoever it was should be given a medal.
 Dundarave is the consummate Prince Edward Island Course for a very simple reason – it makes full use of what Stompin’ Tom Connors called ‘the bright red mud’ that makes the landscape of PEI unmistakeable.
 It’s not mud of course, but the iron laden sandstone that makes up the substrata of the entire island.

 There are a couple of other features about the course that I find appealing and add to the pleasure of playing it.
 One is the different configuration of each of the eighteen hole markers.
 Every one has a sandstone slab with the hole number and par designation on it, but each one has a different artistic design incorporating driftwood, flowers and other materials to make them works of art.
 Here are a few of the best.

-And then there’s the Dundarave logo which is a mounted knight with and upraised sword and a shield with a Cross of Lorraine.
+And then there’s the Dundarave logo which is a mounted knight with an upraised sword and a shield with a Cross of Lorraine.
 What the heck it has to do with PEI I have no idea, but I just like it.